Empire State Building: 2010s to present

 Starting in 2009, the building's public areas received a $550 million renovation, with improvements to the air conditioning and waterproofing, renovations to the observation deck and main lobby, and relocation of the gift shop to the 80th floor.
 About $120 million was spent on improving the energy efficiency of the building, with the goal of reducing energy emissions by 38% within five years.
 For example, all of the windows were refurbished onsite into film-coated "superwindows" which block heat but pass light.
 Air conditioning operating costs on hot days were reduced, saving $17 million of the project's capital cost immediately and partially funding some of the other retrofits.
 The Empire State Building won the Leadership in Energy and Environmental Design (LEED) Gold for Existing Buildings rating in September 2011, as well as the World Federation of Great Towers' Excellence in Environment Award for 2010.
 For the LEED Gold certification, the building's energy reduction was considered, as was a large purchase of carbon offsets.
 Other factors included low-flow bathroom fixtures, green cleaning supplies, and use of recycled paper products.

-On April 30, 2012, One World Trade Center topped out, taking the Empire State Building's record of tallest in the city.
+On April 30, 2012, One World Trade Center topped out, surpassing the Empire State Building as the city's tallest skyscraper.
 By 2014, the building was owned by the Empire State Realty Trust (ESRT), with Anthony Malkin as chairman, CEO, and president.
 The ESRT was a public company, having begun trading publicly on the New York Stock Exchange the previous year.
 In August 2016, the Qatar Investment Authority (QIA) was issued new fully diluted shares equivalent to 9.9% of the trust; this investment gave them partial ownership of the entirety of the ESRT's portfolio, and as a result, partial ownership of the Empire State Building.
 The trust's president John Kessler called it an "endorsement of the company's irreplaceable assets".
 The investment has been described by the real-estate magazine The Real Deal as "an unusual move for a sovereign wealth fund", as these funds typically buy direct stakes in buildings rather than real estate companies.
 Other foreign entities that have a stake in the ESRT include investors from Norway, Japan, and Australia.